reflex-frp/reflex-platform/reflex-frp.org/doc/installation.rst

   main = run 3911 $ mainWidget $ text "hello"

-In my experience this works fine on Chrome/Chromium, but doesnt`t work with firefox.
+This should works fine on Chrome/Chromium, but might not work with firefox.

 IDE tools support
 -----------------